On the Robustness of Vision Transformers to Adversarial Examples: Black-Box Security and Transferability

 \section{Black-Box Security and Transferability}

-In this section we consider the transferability phenomena and a black-box adversary.
-We once again consider an ensemble of classifiers with randomized selection as described in section~\ref{sec:ensemble}.
-From section~\ref{subsec:saga} we know that such an ensemble is not secure against white-box adversaries.
-Using attacks like SAGA, an adversary can blend the gradients of different models and the self-attention of transformers.
+In this section, we consider the transferability phenomena and its security implications under a black-box adversarial model.
+We once again use an ensemble of classifiers with random selection as described in Section~\ref{sec:ensemble}.
+From Section~\ref{subsec:saga}, we know that such an ensemble is not secure against white-box adversaries.
+Using attacks like SAGA, an adversary can blend the gradients of different models and the self-attention of Transformers.
 This results in a high percentage of adversarial examples that are misclassified by all the classifiers.
 However, this type of attack relies heavily on the white-box capabilities of the adversary.
-Without knowledge of the models in the ensemble and their trained parameters this type of attack would not work.
+Without knowledge of the models in the ensemble and their trained parameters, this type of attack would not work.
 This brings up a new possibility.
 Can transferability (through an ensemble) provide security when individual model gradients are not available to the attacker?